web-platform-tests/interop/2024/planning-process.md

 The official list of Focus Area proposals is updated to reflect the elimination of proposals not chosen by any organization.
 Each organization now has 20 days to review the list of remaining proposals and make their Round 3 decisions.

 In this round, each organization ranks the proposals in order of importance from most to least.
 And submits any vetos they may wish to exercise.
+The entire contents of this round is confidential to the team.

 Any proposal that gets a veto is immediately eliminated.